arapat/spark-notebook/README.md

 # Spark Notebook (Launcher)

-The Spark Notebook (Launcher) is a web-based interface to launch a cluster on Amazon Web Services, then install and start Apache Spark and Jupyter notebook on it.
+The Spark Notebook (Launcher) is a web-based interface to install and start Apache Spark and Jupyter Notebook on Amazon Web Services.

 Requires Python 2.7 and Apache Spark.